japila-books/spark-sql-internals/docs/logical-operators/Generate.md

-title: Generate

-# Generate Unary Logical Operator for Lateral Views
+# Generate Unary Logical Operator

 `Generate` is a spark-sql-LogicalPlan.md#UnaryNode[unary logical operator] that is <<creating-instance, created>> to represent the following (after a logical plan is spark-sql-LogicalPlan.md#analyzed[analyzed]):